daronphang/coding_resources/OOP.md

 - Abstraction focuses on what the object does whereas Encapsulation focuses on how the object does it.
 - Abstraction hides data at design level while Encapsulation at implementation level.

-### Example:
-Using OOP to design a car:
-- Inheritance: Create vehicle() class extended to cars(), trucks(), buses().
-- Encapsulation: Wrapping variables/methods such as engine, wheel, door, accelerate(), brake() in vehicle() class.
-- Abstraction: User wants to accelerate, stop and change gears of the vehicle.
-- Polymorphism: How a vehicle is charged i.e. through gasoline, electricity, or CNG.

 ```
 // to.String() is an abstraction
 // how number is converted to string and initialized is encapsulation